CPC464/invoice-parser-v3/README.md

 2. Remove the database file
 3. Clean up media files
 4. Rebuild and restart the application
-5. Create a new admin user
+5. Create a new admin user using credentials from backend/.env.local (if one doesn't exist)

 ## Accessing the Applications